Indianapolis Prenup Lawyers

 What Is a Prenuptial Agreement?

 A prenuptial agreement is a legal document a couple drafts prior to getting legally married.
 It serves the basic purpose of determining how certain assets will be divided in the event of divorce.
 If one person comes into the marriage with significant property, assets, or monetary wealth, they may not want to share that with their one-day ex-spouse in a divorce since they earned that before the marriage.
+However, it is important to note that prenuptial agreements cannot predetermine child custody or child support, as these matters are determined based on the best interests of the child at the time of divorce or separation.

 If one person has an inheritance from a relative, they may not wish to share that with an ex-spouse, which is another example of how a prenup can protect an individual’s interests.
 A prenuptial agreement is typically designed to protect property and assets obtained by either spouse before the marriage, but it can (and should) cover more than just the pre-marriage financial aspects.
+Additionally, while Indiana does not recognize alimony in the traditional sense, spousal support may be granted under specific circumstances, often when one spouse is unable to support themselves due to significant factors like disability.

-What Should a Prenup Include?
+What Should a Prenup Include for Marital Property?

 A prenup should include several things in order to protect each person financially and ensure agreed-upon fairness on other matters.
 Aside from including what each party brings to the marriage and how it will be divided up in divorce, a prenup may also include the following information: